-- Reversal of scores if players/teams are in violation of the rules. - Suspension for at least one match. - Letter of Reprimand as deemed necessary which will remain on file for two years. - Letter concerning a second offense within two League playing seasons a hearing and suspension for three matches. - Letter concerning a third offense within two League playing seasons suspension for the season.
+- Reversal of scores if players/teams are in violation of the rules. - Suspension for one or more matches. - Suspension for a season for verbal or physical abuse (one year from the time of incident). - Letter of Reprimand as deemed necessary which will remain on file for two years. - Letter of Reprimand for second offense within two League playing seasons a hearing and suspension for three or more matches. - Letter of Reprimand for third offense within two League playing seasons suspension for a season (one year from the time of the incident)